Bringing a new hire on successfully is a win-win. If they land well, there’s a much higher chance they’ll stay and perform.

-With Lessonly or Trainual, course builders and clear methods to track employee progress are built-in and simple to use.
+With Lessonly by Seismic or Trainual, course builders and clear methods to track employee progress are built-in and simple to use.

 Another user ran into problems trying to customize reports in BambooHR, which is something we’ve heard before.
 It simply wasn’t possible for her to capture the information she needed without getting support from BambooHR.
 And even then, there were still problems.

 “Support was very good and they helped us create customized fields to add that information we need,” one user told us.
 “However, if we wanted to generate a report based on that field we couldn’t because it was a customized field, we couldn’t generate a report.”

 This isn’t going to bother every user, but people looking for really in-depth reporting should consider GoCo.
 Their Magic Docs feature makes it easy to capture and report on anything you need.